Occala/netcode.notes/SlotSceneSync/README.md

 Components have a few generic interface points, they can be queried for their properties.
 A "Cube" prefab might hold (in unity terms) a mesh filter, a mesh renderer and a box collider

-The abstracted properties it contains are: Casts Shadows, Receives Shadows, Box Collider Enabled, and Color
+The abstracted properties it contains are: Casts Shadows, Receives Shadows, Box Collider Enabled, Mesh Renderer Enabled, and Color

 These virtual components are referenced by index typically.
 You select a slot, then a component index (and then properties on that component by index).
 You can make multiple components on a slot.
 Slots can be nested